udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/grouping-bar.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs126" %}

-## Show or hide all sort icon
+## Show or hide all filter icon

-The Grouping Bar has an option to order members of a particular fields either in ascending or descending at runtime.
-In order to sort a field, click the sort icon and to reverse its sort direction, once again click the same sort icon.
-By default, the sort icon besides each field is enabled in the grouping bar and members will be arranged in ascending order.
-To disable the sort option, set the property [`showSortIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showsorticon) in [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **false**.
+The Grouping Bar has an option to filter members of particular fields at runtime in pivot table.
+In-order to filter members in a field, click the filter icon and check/uncheck members that needs to be displayed.
+By default, filter icon besides each field is enabled in the grouping bar.
+To disable the filter icon, set the property [`showFilterIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showfiltericon) in [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **false**.

-> By default, the sort icon is enabled in the grouping bar.
+> By default, the filter icon is enabled in the grouping bar.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}